newdirection777/fullstack_nanodegree_p5/README.md

 -psycopg2
 -PostgreSQL

 Summary of configuration changes made:
 -created new user grader with sudo privileges.
 -did a software update.
 -set timezone to UTC.
 -changed ssh port from 22 to 2200.
--allow ssh key login only.
+-configured sshd to allow ssh key login only.
 -disabled remote login for root.
 -configured firewall to only allow connections for: ssh, http, ntp.
 -copied application files from Github using git.